Geneviève Abitakijikokwe: Eleven Name Variants

 The lesson for any researcher working with Indigenous names in colonial registers: always try to get to the original manuscript, and when secondary sources include manuscript images, compare those images carefully against the transcriptions.
 The image is primary evidence.
 The transcription is interpretation.

-The 1805 marriage of Marie Angélique is the record I return to most often.
-It is simple, almost brusque in the way parish records are.
-The groom's family is accounted for.
-The bride's mother — Geneviève Nizik8e — is listed as a witness.
+The 1805 marriage of Marie Angélique is the record I had returned to most often — because for a long time I believed it was the last one.
+The groom’s family is accounted for.
+The bride’s mother — Geneviève Nizik8e — is listed as a witness.
 She declares she cannot sign.
 She makes her mark.

-This record does two things at once.
-It confirms that she was alive — and physically present — on August 28, 1805, six years after a burial record that had once been proposed as hers.
+That record does two things at once.
+It confirms that she was alive — and physically present — on August 28, 1805.
 And it passes her name forward: her daughter Marie Angélique is recorded in the marriage register as Abitakigikokhe, the family name still intact in the next generation.

 Her daughter Marie Angélique Abitakijikokwe — whose name carries the same root — went on to marry a second time.
 The family name appears in records well into the nineteenth century.
 Geneviève did not vanish.
 She continued through her children.